linkel/linkel.github.io/README.md

 - -t [type] is to type
 - -s is standalone (HTML with a header and footer)
 - -o [name] is output to what file

-I wrote a script in this folder that I titled [md_to_html](md_to_html.sh) which runs pandoc and sed to convert from md to html, format my html headers, and stick the written content into the template.
-Should make it a lot easier to write articles and not worry about the manual html copy-pasting afterwards.